-- budget revisions approved by SCSP. - o Three budget revisions have been submitted and agreed:

-11 June 2007, 12 February 2008 and 17 June 2010.

-• Good practices and constraints in the mechanics of the financial process, times to get transfers, identification of potential bottlenecks, need for better coordination, etc.
+- Provide details on any budget revisions approved by the appropriate decision-making body, if applicable. - O Three budget revisions have been submitted and agreed: 11 June 2007, 12 February 2008,17 June 2010. - Provide information on good practices and constraints in the mechanics of the financial process, times to get transfers, identification of potential bottlenecks, need for better coordination, etc.